 When going from trail to lead, find the game clock and the shot clock.
 That is also true when going from center to center and from lead to trail.
 That establishes a good habit of finding the clocks, which is great for awareness skills.
 When rotating in the lead position, take a peek at the shot clock and game clock at the far end of the floor.
 The clocks are in front of you as the center and trail in a rotation.

 Know your differentials between the game clock and the shot clock.
-For example, if the game clock is at 19:25, you could possibly have a shot-clock violation at 18:50 in NCAA Men and at 18:55 in NCAA Women.
 If the shot clock is improperly reset and you know the difference, do the math and correct the shot clock.
 That is true in small-college basketball where there are usually no monitors.
 It’s also true in some high school associations that play with a shot clock.
 The crew is often accepted very positively when it shows it is in the game and has awareness.

 In NFHS games without a shot clock, it helps to know the game time to aid in your credibility when questioned about a 10-second count.
 For example, if you can say, “Coach the possession started at 4:11 and the clock shows 4:01.”
 You know for certain that 10 seconds has run off.

 Clock awareness is an acquired skill that can be practiced, and once you achieve it you will get noticed as an official that is a student of the game and has skills welcomed by supervisors and assigners.